 The Separation Allowance has no assets accumulated in a trust that meets the criteria which are outlined in GASB Statement 73.

-b.
+Notes to the Financial Statements (Continued) For the Year Ended June 30, 2020 b.
 Law Enforcement Officers Special Separation Allowance (Continued)

 3. Actuarial Assumptions